QuantEcon/lecture-python-intro/_sources/input_output.md

 The primal problem chooses a feasible production plan to minimize costs for delivering a pre-assigned vector of final goods consumption $d$.

-The dual problem chooses prices to maxmize the value of a pre-assigned vector of final goods $d$ subject to prices covering costs of production.
+The dual problem chooses prices to maximize the value of a pre-assigned vector of final goods $d$ subject to prices covering costs of production.

 By the [strong duality theorem](https://en.wikipedia.org/wiki/Dual_linear_program#Strong_duality), optimal value of the primal and dual problems coincide: